flythereddflagg/exp_check/cordova/ANDROID_SETUP.md

 - a platform (you may see platforms with `sdkmanager --list`)
 - a system image (you may see system images with `sdkmanager --list`)

-Reference the help pages on the AVD Manager to make your emulator before starting it.
+Reference the help pages on the the [AVD Manager](https://developer.android.com/studio/command-line/avdmanager) to make your emulator **before** starting it.

 ## Start the Emulator